Cultural Events and Celebrations Throughout the Year

 Maintaining adequate vitamin D levels during winter months when sunlight exposure decreases is important for overall health.
 Many Canadians take supplements or eat fortified foods to compensate.

-Housing and Utilities During Canada Seasons
+Housing and Utilities During Seasonal Changes

 Seasonal changes significantly impact housing costs and utility usage.
 Heating bills spike during winter months, sometimes doubling or tripling compared to summer costs.
 Understanding budget fluctuations helps with financial planning.